icebreakerone/ib1-technical-docs/docs/scheme_catalog_requirements.md

 The URL of a Scheme Catalog Requirements Document is a stable identifier that is used to find data sources in the Catalog by searching for all entries with this URL in the `dcterms:conformsTo` term.

-They are not versioned, and do not include version numbers in the URLs, as it would prevent easy searching in SPRQL queries
+They are not versioned, and do not include version numbers in the URLs, as it would prevent easy searching with SPaRQL queries, and require a range of compatible versions to be included in the record.

+If a Scheme's standard need

 ## Object specification